momostarsky/imebra_git/docs/quick_tour.rst

 In order to write a tag's value, use one of the following methods

+- :cpp:member:`imebra::MutableDataSet::setSignedLong`
+- :cpp:member:`imebra::MutableDataSet::setUnsignedLong`
+- :cpp:member:`imebra::MutableDataSet::setDouble`
-- :cpp:member:`imebra::DataSet::setSignedLong`
+- :cpp:member:`imebra::MutableDataSet::setString`
-- :cpp:member:`imebra::DataSet::setUnsignedLong`
+- :cpp:member:`imebra::MutableDataSet::setUnicodeString` (C++ only)
-- :cpp:member:`imebra::DataSet::setDouble`
+- :cpp:member:`imebra::MutableDataSet::setpatientName`
-- :cpp:member:`imebra::DataSet::setString` (In Python all the strings are Unicode)
-- :cpp:member:`imebra::DataSet::setUnicodeString` (C++ only)
+- :cpp:member:`imebra::MutableDataSet::setUnicodePatientName` (C++ only)
-- :cpp:member:`imebra::DataSet::setAge`
+- :cpp:member:`imebra::MutableDataSet::setAge`
-- :cpp:member:`imebra::DataSet::setDate`
+- :cpp:member:`imebra::MutableDataSet::setDate`

 The WritingDataHandler and WritingDataHandlerNumeric contain the same setters but allow to access all the tags' elements, not just the first one.